OpenCyphal/yakut/CONTRIBUTING.md

 ## Being able to run tests

 ### Installable dependencies
-Please look at the `.appveyor.yml` file for up to date dependency information.
+Please look at the `.appveyor.yml` file for up-to-date dependency information.

 Here are some examples of what you will need: